 Top Island Destinations to Cruise

 Only in recent years have Americans been permitted to visit Cuba and discover the colorful island they've been missing.
 Step back in time among the weathered facades and cobblestone streets of Old Havana.
 Stroll the seawall of the romantic Malecón.
-Sip a daiquiri at Hemingway's old haunt, the El Floridita bar.
+Take a ride in a perfectly preserved classic car.
 Cuba is one of a kind.

 The island of Kauai is the greenest of all the Hawaiian Islands.
 It's often called "The Garden Island," for the lush tropical rainforest that covers most of its interior.
 Trek the famous Napali Coast Trail through emerald valleys and along 3,000-foot-high cliffs offering stunning views of the Pacific Ocean below.
 Visit Lumahai Beach, setting for the film "South Pacific," or head inland to photograph one of the many cascading waterfalls that grace this tropical paradise.